-- 3.12 The Minister for Drugs Policy sent a letter of direction on 23rd June, using authority from s52 of the Public Bodies (Joint Working) (Scotland) Act 2014 with regards to local oversight arrangements of implementation of MAT Standards. - 3.13 As outlined in the National Benchmarking Report, Inverclyde RAG status is red for MAT standard 1 and 2 and Amber for MAT Standards 3 to 5.
+- 3.11 Scottish Government outlined funding allocation to support the implementation of Medication Assisted Treatment Standards in a funding letter to's dated 23rd June 2022. - 3.12 The Minister for Drugs Policy sent a letter of direction on 23rd June, using authority from s52 of the Public Bodies (Joint Working) (Scotland) Act 2014 with regards to local oversight arrangements of implementation of Medication Assisted Treatment Standards. - 3.13 As outlined in the National Benchmarking Report, Invercive RAG status is red for Medication Assisted Treatment standard 1 and 2 and Amber for MAT Standards 3 to 5.
 This status therefore requires monthly reporting of progress.

-Inverciyde ADRS has always had capacity for same day assessment appointment and treatment where clinically indicated, however no formal process had been developed.
+Inverciyde Alcohol and Drug Recovery Service has always had capacity for same day assessment appointment and treatment where clinically indicated, however no formal process had been developed.
 Following the report a process has since been implemented.
 In addition, non-attendance at first appointment is high, which impacts on the days from initial referral to treatment.
-There were 23 new ORT starts between Jan - July 2022, with 24 people currently prescribed Buvidal.
+There were 23 people started on Opiate Replacement Therapy between Jan - July 2022, with 24 people currently prescribed Buvidal.